lowRISC/opentitan/sw/_index.md

 # Host Software

 This software is for host-side use, either in preparing images or interacting with a running OpenTitan platform chip.
-You can find all the device software in the `sw/host` directory of the repository.
+You can find all the host software in the `sw/host` directory of the repository.

 Host software must be written in C++ or Rust.